 The Virginia Historical Society offers a wide variety of members-only lectures and programs that feature renowned historians and authors.
 The following special events are open only to members.
 Invitations are mailed to members before each event.

-The Stuart G. Christian, Jr., Lecture was named in honor of a former president of the VHS and takes place every spring.
+The Stuart G. Christian Jr. Lecture was named in honor of a former president of the VHS and takes place every spring.
 Because "Punky" Christian was a decorated veteran of the Normandy Campaign, this lecture series is focused on topics from the era of World War II.
-Previous speakers have included Elizabeth and Michael Norman, Robert Edsel, Mitchell Zuckoff, and Rick Atkinson.
+Previous speakers have included Elizabeth and Michael Norman, Robert Edsel, Mitchell Zuckoff, Rick Atkinson, and Craig L. Symonds.

 Hazel and Fulton Chauncey Lecture

-The J. Harvie Wilkinson, Jr., Lecture is named in memory of Virginia banker J. Harvie Wilkinson, Jr., and takes place every year in the fall.
+The J. Harvie Wilkinson Jr. Lecture is named in memory of Virginia banker J. Harvie Wilkinson, Jr., and takes place every year in the fall.
 Past lecturers have included David McCullough, Ken Burns, Doris Kearns Goodwin, H. W. Brands, Scott Berg, Juan Williams, and Erik Larson.
+Learn more about the 2015 J. Harvie Wilkinson Jr. Lecture.

 The bus trips are a great way to learn more about the fabulous history of Virginia (and sometimes even beyond).
 The trips always provide a nice lunch and the wonderful company of fellow VHS members.
 “See You on the Bus” is a fun and educational way to spend the day!